Naperville Estate Planning Lawyer Discusses Handwritten Wills

 Handwritten Wills and the Law

-The validity of a will in Illinois is determined by the Probate Act of 1975.
-The Probate Act provides that a valid will must in writing and signed by the will’s creator—known as the testator—or another person in the testator’s presence at his or her direction.
-The signing of the will must be attested to by at least two witnesses.
-If one of the witnesses—or his or her spouse—is a named beneficiary in the will, two other witnesses must attest the signing.
+The validity of a will in Illinois is determined by the Probate Act of 1975 (755 ILCS 5/).
+The Probate Act provides that a valid will must be in writing and signed by the will’s creator—known as the testator—or another person in the testator’s presence at his or her direction.
+At least two witnesses must attest to the signing of the will.
+If one of the witnesses — or a witness’s spouse — is a named beneficiary in the will, two other witnesses must attest the signing.

 The testator must be at least 18 years old and have the capacity to understand the terms and conditions of the will.

-The law makes no reference to how the will must be created other than that it must be written.
-A handwritten will meets the definition of a written will as far the law is concerned.
-This means that any will that is appropriately signed and witnessed is a valid will.
+The law does not refer to how the will must be created other than that it must be written.
+A handwritten will meets the definition of a written will as far as the law is concerned.
+This means that any will that is properly signed and witnessed is valid.
 A handwritten will that is not witnessed is known as a holographic will and is not valid under Illinois law.

-Possible Complications
+Possible Complications of a Handwritten Will

-While such a document may be valid, there are a number of reasons that a handwritten will may not be ideal.
-Most importantly, a handwritten will suggests that the testator developed the document without the guidance of a legal professional.
-The will, therefore, could contain errors, provisions that are not enforceable, and decisions that could be challenged down the road.
-A person looking save money on hiring estate planning lawyer is more likely to make mistakes that may not become evident until long after his or death.
-These issues, though, are more relevant to the contents of the will rather than its format.
-A will cannot be declared invalid simply because it was handwritten as long as all of the legal requirements for a will are met.
+A person looking to save money on hiring an estate planning lawyer is more likely to make mistakes that may not become evident until long after his or her death.
+However, these issues relate more to the contents of the will than its format.
+A will cannot be declared invalid simply because it was handwritten as long as all of the legal requirements for a will are met, but it does open the will up to more challenges and a more complex probate process.

-Let Us Review Your Handwritten Will
+Let a Naperville, IL Estate Planning Lawyer Review Your Handwritten Will

 Practice Areas